Shower Posse: History

+1992–1993 leadership succession

+Following the death of Lester Lloyd "Jim Brown" Coke in a February 1992 prison fire, leadership of the Shower Posse transitioned to his son, Christopher "Dudus" Coke.
+According to sworn cooperating witness statements submitted by United States federal prosecutors during Christopher Coke's 2012 sentencing phase, this transition marked a violent generational fracture within the gang's hierarchy.
+Prior to Jim Brown's death, his eldest son, Mark Anthony "Jah-T" Coke, had been slated to take control of the organization but was fatally shot on Maxfield Avenue.

+The New York federal court documents revealed that Christopher Coke held a veteran member of his father's inner circle, Ludlow Wilson (alias "Blood"), directly responsible for Jah-T's assassination, claiming Wilson had deliberately provoked rival gunmen on Maxfield Avenue just prior to Jah-T's arrival to orchestrate an ambush.
+Upon assuming power, Coke reportedly told gang associates that his father's old guard were no longer his friends and that he intended to reorganize the gang's operations by replacing handguns with high-powered automatic rifles.

+Coke labeled Wilson an "informer" and ordered a hit squad to execute him.
+On Thursday, 12 August 1993, Wilson was killed after being shot nine times along Darling Street near the Tivoli Gardens housing scheme.
+Following the shooting, his body was loaded onto a handcart and abandoned on nearby Barry Street.
+The Denham Town Criminal Investigation Bureau (CIB) subsequently arrested and charged a Tivoli Gardens resident, Orville Griffiths (alias "Zion Train"), with Wilson's murder.
+This internal purge established a strict new disciplinary system under Christopher Coke, removing the immunity previously granted to older inner-circle loyalists.

-In 2009 the United States began to demand that Christopher Coke, then leader of the Shower Posse, with extensive and well-known links to the JLP, be extradited to New York, where he would face charges of smuggling drugs and weapons.
+In 2009, the United States began to demand that Christopher Coke, then leader of the Shower Posse, with extensive and well-known links to the JLP, be extradited to New York, where he would face charges of smuggling drugs and weapons.
 Then prime minister of Jamaica, Bruce Golding, who was also the Member of Parliament for that district (West Kingston), initially questioned the legality of the request, claiming that warrantless wiretapping had been used to collect information on Coke.
-However, he eventually relented, after public indignation to what many Jamaicans viewed as a cover-up to protect a politically connected drug trafficker, and on 17 May 2010 an arrest warrant was issued for Coke, leading to a state of civil unrest within Kingston, and especially Tivoli Gardens.
+However, he eventually relented, after public indignation to what many Jamaicans viewed as a cover-up to protect a politically connected drug trafficker, and on 17 May 2010, an arrest warrant was issued for Coke, leading to a state of civil unrest within Kingston, and especially Tivoli Gardens.

 Coke was eventually arrested outside of Kingston on 22 June 2010.
 On Friday, 15 June 2012, a New York federal district court sentenced Coke to two consecutive sentences: 20 years for racketeering and conspiracy, and an additional three years for conspiracy to commit assault.

 In January 2021, the former lieutenant of the Shower Posse, Harry "Harry Dog" McLeod, was shot and killed in an attack in Kingston.